hexaflex/wireworld-webgpu/README.md

 ---

 For your convenience, the `testdata/palette.gpl` file contains a GIMP Palette with the default colors recognized by this program.
-Empty cells and cells with annotations colors are ignored by the simulator.
+Empty cells and cells with annotation colors are ignored by the simulator.

-The color palette can be changed by providing custom RGB values through the respective `-pal-???` commandline flags.
+The color palette can be changed by providing custom RGB values through the respective `--pal-???` commandline flags.
 These should match the colors used in the input image.
 Pixels with unrecognized colors in the input image are ignored and treated as an empty cell.
 The color should come in the hexadecimal notation: `#rrggbb`.
 The commandline flags for the colors are `--pal-empty`. `--pal-wire`, `--pal-head`, `--pal-tail`, `--pal-notes1`, `--pal-notes2`, `--pal-notes3`, `--pal-notes4` and `--pal-notes5`.

 Refer to the `testdata` directory for examples of images with Wireworld simulations.